melsod/OCSWinter2020/README.md

     - [w_exclusions_trial_data](data/w_exclusions_trial_data.csv): A .csv file containing a single line per trial for all 460 participants who were not excluded.
 Each line contains the participant's survey responses
 - Files in the [R/analysis](R/analysis) folder:
   - [pull_firedata](R/analysis/pull_firedata.R): An .R file that pulls all data saved in the Firedata database and saves it in the [data](data) folder in a file called "data.json"
   - [data_cleaning](R/analysis/data_cleaning.R): An .R file that reads in the final_data.json file, tidies the data, and summarizes individual participant's results.
-Saves csv files of the summarized data with and without exclusion criteria
+Saves csv files of the summarized data [with](data/w_exclusions.csv) and [without](data/summarized_data.csv) exclusion criteria
   - [data_analysis](R/analysis/data_analysis.Rmd): An .Rmd file (markdown) that reads in the csv produced by [data_cleaning](R/analysis/data_cleaning.R).
 When compiled/knitted, the resulting html document provides an informal explanation of the data, exclusions, and main analysis
-  - [followup_analysis](R/analysis/followup_analysis.R): An .R file that reads in the trial data and computes the results of our follow-up analyses
+  - [followup_analysis](R/analysis/followup_analysis.R): An .R file that reads in the trial data and computes the results of our follow-up analyses.
+By default it reads in the pre-compiled trial by trial data ([with](data/w_exclusions_trial_data.csv) or [without](data/trial_data.csv) exclusions) but if the final_data.json file has been downloaded correctly, then this file can also be used to compute the trial-by-trial summaries
+  - [create figures](R/analysis/create_figures.R): An .R rile that reads in the summarized data (with exclusions) and plots the histograms that accompany the t-tests in the manuscript.
+Saves images to [paper/figures](paper/figures)

 ### Running the Experiment